Small Group Training: The Perfect Fit For Your Fitness Goals

 One of the main benefits of small group training is that you're likely to receive more individualized attention than in a larger fitness class, where the instructor may not always be able to correct your form or modify the exercise to fit your needs and goals.

 Small group training and classes can come in all forms — from TRX and Pilates Reformer to weight lifting classes and programs that help you train for events or to reach specific goals.
-So instructors can focus on helping each participant in specialized areas, like improving core strength or fine-tuning lifting form, or in reaching personalized goals, like climbing a 14er.
+So instructors can focus on helping each participant in specialized areas, like improving core strength, fine-tuning lifting form or in reaching personalized goals.

 2. Accountability